aleysia/findata/README.md

-# FINDATA
+# findata

-## A Python package for downloading, cleaning, and modeling stock market data
+## A Python package for building models on stock market data

 <!-- TABLE OF CONTENTS -->